malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 ## Layering-up for Higher-order Motor Control

-The current design of the low-level motor-control/sense component will tend to use a fairly low-level representation at its interface to the layer above.
-This is because i) it runs on a 'reservoir' theory and thus has minimal training pressure to modify its representational level, and ii) it is trained on instantaneous sense inputs without time-sensitive context (ie: it will represent motion at level of "arm is moving up at speed x").
+The current design of the low-level sensorimotor systems will tend to use fairly low-level representations at their interfaces to the layer above.
+This is because i) they have minimal training pressure applied from the layer above, and ii) they are trained on instantaneous sense inputs without time-sensitive context (ie: it will represent motion at level of "arm is moving up at speed x").
 And the goal input to the low-level will have that same level of representation.

 Thus, the low-level will not learn medium level representations like "move arm towards mouth in eating position".
 This fits well with observations from brain stimulation in monkeys.

 To build up a higher level system, we need to enforce a higher level of representation.
-One component of that likely comes via the body map of _proprioception_.
-Inherently it must have some characteristics that force an optimum representational level, and that must apply a pressure to the level that it actually learns and outputs.

-Another aspect of the system is that it is made up of many many neural net layers stacked on top of each other.
+An important aspect of the system is that it is made up of many neural net layers stacked on top of each other.
 From raw sense input up to executive control, each layer _integrates_ the data from below into a slightly higher representation.
 From executive control down to raw motor control, each layer _differentiates_ the data from above into a slightly lower representation.
 Across the system, this applies a pressure that is distributed between top and bottom, creating a _representational gradient_.

-Like proprioception, other support components within the system must have inherent characteristics that apply pressure on the representational level.
-The final result will be found at the natural equilibrium of those pressures.
+In a biological system, each component in the higher-order layers must have characteristics that work best given a particular representational level and structure.
+That must apply a convergence pressure on the components that it interacts with.
+And each other component presumably has similar effects on the components around it.
+The assumption here is that the final result naturally tends towards an equilibrium.
 Lastly, evolution will have tuned all those inherent component characteristics so that the system as a whole produces "fit" results.

+For our solution, the representational levels will be found through convergence of pressures illustrated here:

 ![representational gradient](files/An-agi-architecture-v1-representational-gradient.png)

+# Intermediate Layer

-### Hierarchical Learning
+## Hierarchical Learning

 ![action layers](files/An-agi-architecture-v1-action-layers.png)